-A long awaited blogging guide.
-Images are essential to any blog and gives the blog appeal.
+A long-awaited blogging guide.
+Images are essential to any blog and give the blog appeal.
 Everyone is attracted to nice photos and sometimes (or most of the time) the camera isn’t able to capture the “scene” properly.
-So here is my guide to the essential photoshop tools without going into the technical details.
+So here is my guide to the essential Photoshop tools without going into the technical details.
 I’ve been using Photoshop since 2003 so when I was 13.
 Taught myself how to use it and I know the tricks of it.
 The Photoshop version I have is CS2 and I use this a lot.
-I’ve got CS6 on my work Macbook Pro but I’m still in the learning process of how to use with it’s new features and with it being a big jump from CS2.
+I’ve got CS6 on my work Macbook Pro but I’m still in the learning process of how to use with its new features and with it being a big jump from CS2.

 Setting up your Photoshop work space is important.
 Everything you use often needs to be in your workspace.
 I never use to have a history panel but it’s proven to be very useful.
 Always have what you use often on your workspace